ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

  - Request for attestation information,
  - Listing supported extensions,
  - Querying installed Trusted Components, and
- - Listing supported SUIT commands.
+ - Request for logging information of SUIT Report.

 Like other TEEP messages, the QueryRequest message is signed, and the relevant CDDL snippet is shown below.